petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0.md

 ---
 # Level 0

-Welcome to the starting point for the Selling Liferay Learning Paths.
-This level is designed as the introduction to Liferay, and is aimed at anyone involved in working with Liferay and Liferay’s product and offerings.
-This content is particularly important for any commercial customer facing roles but will be beneficial for all other roles too, including technical roles, to provide a basic understanding and foundation.
+Welcome to the beginning!
+This is the entry point for the Selling Liferay learning paths.
+If you work with Liferay and Liferay's product and offerings, this content is for you, especially if you have a customer-facing role.
+Regardless of role, however, if you need a basic understanding and foundation, this content benefits you.

 ## Expected Outcomes

-At the end of this course you will have an understanding of:
+By the end of this course you'll have learned

 * Who Liferay is
 * What Liferay sells